duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/31-operation-sensors.md

 Q: What are the _controllers_ that humans have to combine input and control action?

-A: The brain, spinal cord
+A: The brain, spinal cord, control loops (handle reflexes, homeostasis, blood flow etc. based on outside information without having to conciosly think about it)